cdl-saarland/uniana-artifact/README.md

 For licensing reasons, we cannot provide SPEC ACCEL 1.3 with the Docker image.
 However, there is a script to plug-in your own copy of the benchmark suite.
 If you have the SPEC ACCEL 1.3 ISO file, run the following commands outside the Docker container to load and install it inside the running Docker container.

+Mount the ISO file (`accel-1.3.iso`) on your host system as a loop device.

+    mkdir -p ~/iso
+    sudo mount accel-1.3.iso ~/iso -o loop

 Query the ID of the running Docker container (from a shell that is running outside the container):

     docker ps

-Then, also outside docker, use the following command to copy the SPEC ISO file into the container:
+Then, copy the contents of the ISO into the container (at ~/iso).

-    docker cp <spec_accel_13.iso> <container_id>:/home/theuser/workspace/
+    docker cp ~/iso <container_id>:/home/theuser/iso/

-Now, in the running container shell, run the following command to integrate SPEC ACCEL into the evaluation system:
+Now, in the running container shell (still at `~/workspace`), run the following command to integrate SPEC ACCEL into the evaluation system:

     bash install_spec.sh